tendermint/tendermint/docs/spec/consensus/light-client.md

 ### The case *h2.Header.height < h1.Header.height*

-We iterate down the heights and check the hashes in each step.
+In the use case where someone tells the lite client that application data that is relevant for it can be read in the block of height *k* and the lite client trusts a more recent header, we can use the hashes to verify headers "down the chain."
+That is, we iterate down the heights and check the hashes in each step.

+*Remark.* For the case were the lite client trusts two headers *i* and *j* with *i < k < j*, we should discuss/experiment whether the forward or the backward method is more effective.

 ```go
 func Backwards(h1,h2) bool {